-So, in the example above, if we have a class that implements the FourLegs interface,
+As shown in the example above, if we have a class that implements the FourLegs interface,

 However, it can declare different constants and instance methods.

-While an interface has all the public members, an abstract class contains only class members like private, protected and so on.
+Whereas an interface has all the public members, an abstract class contains only class members like private, protected and so on.

-• We use Marker interface to tell java compilerto add special behavior to the class implementing it.
+• We use marker interface to tell java compiler to add special behavior to the class implementing it.

 • Java marker interface has no members in it.